gwijthoff/CDH507/content/schedule/_index.md

 : *Presentation on the data science ecosystem at Princeton.*

 <span class="color">2:00 – 2:30</span>
-: **Natalia Ermolaev, Executive Director, Center for Digital Humanities** : *Presentation on the NEH-funded [New Languages for NLP: Building Linguistic Diversity in the Digital Humanities](https://newnlp.princeton.edu/).*
+: **Helmut Reimitz, Professor of History; Director, Program in Medieval Studies** : *Presentation on [History Books and the History of the Book in the Middle Ages](https://cdh.princeton.edu/projects/history-books-and-the-history-of-the-book-in-the-middle-ages/): applying computational tools to learn about the “history of histories” in medieval Europe.*

 <span class="color">2:30 – 3:00</span>
 : *Informal discussion.*